 The CHORD OUT socket transmits the current chord in the sequence.

 The BASS OUT socket transmits the pitch voltage of the lowest note in the current chord.

-Chords need only be fed to inputs where a chord change occurs, so if say all the first four steps use the same chord then you only need to plug a chord into the first socket and then a new chord into the fifth socket.
+Chords need only be fed to inputs where a chord change occurs, so if say the first four steps all use the same chord then you only need to plug a chord into the first socket and then a new chord into the fifth socket.

 The Progression module can handle a progression of up to 16 steps.
 The length of time this represents depends on how quickly you want chord changes to occur.

 If you are producing high tempo electronic dance music then chords don’t typically change more often than once per bar but the Progression module offers enough flexibility to support all manner of genres.